Diagnost1X/bcm-training/README.md

     - [This](https://stackoverflow.com/a/48167311/9429543) post helped me understand how to implement a Django's built-in password change form with my own website design without having to start from scratch.
     - [This](https://stackoverflow.com/a/15400806/9429543) post helped me understand how to disable dates in the datepicker that clients had already booked.
     - [This](https://stackoverflow.com/questions/3798812/how-to-compare-dates-in-django) post helped me better understand the property decorator in Django, where to use it and how to implement it to disable users changing dates that have already passed.
+## Features Explained
+- Accounts
+    - A check is performed during registration to ensure that email does not already exist.
+Emails are also forced to lowercase as they are not case-sensitive and it makes checking the database for existing users easier.
+    - Users are made aware of the password requirements when registering or altering their password.
+    - Users can change date of any training or consultancies that they have previously booked and paid for as long as the date hasn't passed.
+This is done through simply selecting the relevant date on the order history table.
+Only dates not taken or in the past can be chosen.
+    - Users can change their name, email and password through three separate links on the accounts page.
+Validation checks are performed on the entered data.
+- Services
+    - When purchasing a service the user is prevented from choosing dates from the past including today.
+They are also limited to days not already booked by themselves or other users.
+- Testimonials
+    - Users can add only one testimonial, which can be edited or deleted as necessary.
+    - Care has been taken to only allow users to edit and delete their own testimonials (except if they are staff).
+    - Users are prevented from creating more than one testimonial at any one time.

 ## Key Information
 - When attempting to process a transaction from the services page to check the website funcionality please use the following details:
     - Card Number - 4242424242424242